 The Stony Man Mountain trail is popular because it is an easy hike that leads to beautiful views from the summit of Shenandoah's second-highest mountain.
 The 1.6-mile (round trip) trail gains just 400 feet of elevation from the parking area to the summit.

 Park at the Stony Man parking area, just inside the north entrance to Skyland at mile 41.7.
-Follow the white-blazed Appalachian Trail (AT) north for .4 mile until it intersects with the blue-blazed Stony Man Trail.
+Follow the white-blazed Appalachian Trail (AT) north for .4 mile up a moderate incline until it intersects with the blue-blazed Stony Man Trail.
 Go straight on the Stony Man Trail which circles around the summit.
-There are several rocky areas where you can relax and enjoy the views.
+There are several rocky areas where you can relax and enjoy the views from Shenandoah's second highest peak.

 This is a wonderful family hike, and a good option for young kids and beginning hikers.
 Please note that pets are not allowed on the Stony Man summit trail.

 If the main parking area for Stony Man is full you can park near the Skyland Restaurant and walk the short distance back to the trailhead.

 Little Stony Man Overlook Hike on the AT